-Wireless charging allows you to transfer power from your power outlet to your device or multiple devices without the need for a cable.
+Wireless charging allows you to transfer your power outlet to your device or multiple devices without the need for a cable.

 Since the Galaxy S6, Samsung has supported wireless charging.
 Huawei has introduced it with the Mate20 Pro mobile device.

 Popular smartphones that support wireless charging with the adoption of Qi include Apple iPhone X, iPhone 8, and iPhone 8 Plus.
 It’s been featured in the iPhone XS, XS Max, iPhone 11, and 12 series.